y3-myint-oo/wercker/Documentation/design.rst

    - Information about Services that have been linked to the Container.
    - Information about the source code repository.
    - Information about each Step as they are executed.
- - The Image to be used, downloaded if necessary by `sentcli`.
+ - The Image to be used, downloaded if necessary by `wercker`.
  - The source code fetched by `codefetcher`.
- - The step code, downloaded by `sentcli`.
+ - The step code, downloaded by `wercker`.
  - Read-only Volumes attached to the Container containing source and steps.

 The results of a Job are: